-In order to optimize such a relationship, it is necessary for the pet to be well groomed.
-Inarguably, it is much easier to enjoy, bond and be involved with a well-groomed pet.
-You can do this by yourself, or hire a professional dog grooming service to do this for you.
+In order to optimize your relationship with your dog, it is necessary for your companion to be well-groomed.
+You can groom your dog yourself or hire a professional dog grooming service to do this for you.

-Typically, a dog’s perception of the world and objects around it largely comes via smell, so it is essential that you allow time for it to sniff the equipment you plan to use for grooming: the nail clippers, scissors, comb, brush, detangler, gloves, shampoo, conditioner, pet perfume, balm, ear cleaner and other pet care products.
+A dog’s perception of the world comes largely via smell, so it is essential that you allow time for it to sniff the equipment you plan to use for grooming: the nail clippers, scissors, comb, brush, detangler, gloves, shampoo, conditioner, pet perfume, balm, ear cleaner and other pet care products.
 This allows the dog to develop familiarity with them early enough in order to overcome any unwelcome suspicions or aversions.
 Likewise, the initial grooming itself should not be carried out in a hurry, but in a steady manner that allows the pet to be accustomed to the steps involved in each procedure.

-Apart from keeping the dog well groomed, it is necessary to maintain its immediate environment in a constant state of hygiene.
-Fleas, mites, ticks and other undesired parasites or germs not only affect the pet's body, but will tend to inhabit its immediate environment too.
-So these and other items need to be kept in a hygienic state: the dog's bed, bedding, collar, leash, toys, bathtub, house (or kennel) and furniture.
+Apart from keeping the dog well-groomed, it is necessary to maintain its immediate environment in a constant state of hygiene.
+Fleas, mites, ticks and other undesired parasites or germs not only affect your pet's body, but can inhabit its immediate environment, too.
+It is important to keep all items in a hygienic state.
+This includes the dog's bed, bedding, collar, leash, toys, bathtub, house (or kennel) and furniture.